Customer: Auckland International Airport Ltd

 The plans were also reviewed in collaborative workshops with the client.
-Various scenarios and plans to manage each was worked through to ensure all contingencies were addressed.
-We also followed each shut down with a ‘lessons learned’ session to ensure the process was completed without fault and refined each time.
+Various scenarios and plans to manage each were worked through to ensure all contingencies were addressed.
+We also followed each shutdown with a ‘lessons learned’ session to ensure the process was completed without fault and refined each time.

 The Key to Success:

 Extensive forward planning, maintaining high-quality standards and making sure the airport’s strict health and safety rules were followed were key to successful construction.

 The project’s success was largely due to a high-performing team who were focused on delivering value and carrying top-quality work to improve Auckland’s International Airport.
 Commitment to quality, coupled with cooperation and robust health and safety systems resulted in a high-quality project that was delivered with minimal disruption for the client.

 The TDP fuel line enabling works began in September 2019 and were completed in August 2020.